-I remember getting my first neck strap, putting it on, and being a little confused as to why this was such an integral part of saxophone playing.
+I remember getting my first neck strap, putting it on, and being a little confused as to why this was such an integral part of saxophone playing, especially when still using a beginner sax.

 Tons of companies make neck-straps, some with padding, some without, some with a nice string design, or some with a regular strap.
 Some of them have a hook, and some have a clip-on function that secures your sax.